 Lastly, I must mention the above book.
 I’m a George Scharf fan, there is nobody else, in my view, who shows us so well what ordinary London life looked like in the first half of the 19th century.
 What he draws is exactly what was there – without exaggeration, moralizing, or prettifying.
 And he’s interested in ordinary Londoners: road sweepers, men carrying placards, men up scaffolding, and people, young and old, crowding round a Punch and Judy show.
 He also depicts black people, ordinary Londoners, which reminds us that black people have been living in Britain at least since Tudor times.
 Scharf also sketches whole streets in such detail that you can see what every shop looked like, and what it sold.

-I am delighted that Frost Fair is now coming out in e-books.
+I am delighted that Frost Fair is now coming out in e-books with Amazon.

 Please share this page...